 Plante Moran Financial Advisors, LLC

-Plante Moran is a fee-based firm, meaning its advisors may earn commissions on top of standard advisory fees - either through certain securities transactions or the sale of insurance products.
-While this may create a potential conflict of interest, the firm has a fiduciary duty to always act in your best interest.
+PMFA is a fee-based firm, meaning its advisors may earn commissions on top of standard advisory fees - either through certain securities transactions or the sale of insurance products.
+While this may create a potential conflict of interest, the firm has a fiduciary duty to always act in its clients' best interests.

 Plante Moran Financial Advisors Background